(Spoken on July 14, 1990)

-Thus, in our meditations, we are in a position to feel ourselves as present in the object of meditation.
+Thus, in our meditations we are in a position to feel ourselves as present in the object of meditation.
 Actually, we should not call it an object.
 It is no more an object to us; it is a higher form of our own self.
-If a larger dimension of our self can be regarded as an object to our lower self, then we may also call God an object.
+If a larger dimension of our self can be regarded as an object by our lower self, then we may also call God an object.
 The superior is higher than the inferior, but the superior is not necessarily outside the inferior.
-It is only a calculation of value, and not a real objective perception.
-So the God-oriented thought is the thought of the higher Self of your own personality.
-Your own higher Self is being contemplated by the lower self.
-Therefore, because of the fact of the higher including the lower, it does not become difficult for you to merge your lower in the higher, because the higher includes the lower.
+It is only a calculation of value, and not a real, objective perception.
+Therefore, the God-oriented thought is the thought of the higher Self of your own personality.
+Your own higher Self is being contemplated by the lower self, and because of the fact of the higher including the lower, it does not become difficult for you to merge your lower self in the higher because the higher includes the lower.

 Then, what happens?
 You see only that which you have been contemplating upon.
-We do not know at that time whether we are thinking the object, or the object is thinking us—whether it is a contemplation of someone on something, or something is contemplating on someone.
-As the analogy goes, when there are two tanks filled with water up to the brim and they are on a common level, when water flows from one tank to another tank, you do not know which water flows to which tank.
+At that time we do not know whether we are thinking the object, or the object is thinking us—whether it is a contemplation of someone on something, or something is contemplating on someone.
+As the analogy goes, when there are two connected tanks filled with water up to the brim and they are on the same level, water flows between them from one tank to the other, and you do not know which water flows to which tank.

 The gradations of this union also are to be considered so that we may know what is actually ahead of us.
 We cannot always know what is laid for us in our future.
 In the earliest of stages, everything seems to be clear.
-We have come to a holy place, an ashram and a meditation hall; we are in the proper mood of contemplation, and everything is fine.
+We have come to a holy place, a meditation hall in an ashram; we are in the proper mood of contemplation, and everything is fine.
 But it will not be fine always, because the suffering that the mind would feel when it is presented with some context or situation with which it cannot accommodate itself will cause it some kind of restlessness and agony.
 We will not know what is happening.
 The mind will say, “What are you doing to me?
 I was getting on well with things and persons, and all things in the world look beautiful.
 Now, what are you up to?
 What is the matter?
 Why are you sitting here and thinking something which is not my way?”
-But if we do not listen to this call and persist in our concentration, it will tell us, “I cannot accommodate myself to this body any more.
+But if we do not listen to this call and persist in our concentration, it will tell us, “I can no longer accommodate myself to this body.
 I shall bid goodbye to you.”

 Whenever you pursue something which is not the usual habit of the lower nature of the mind, these kinds of difficulties will certainly arise.
-But, abhyāsa vairāgyābhyāṁ tan nirodhaḥ (Yoga Sutras 1.12): these agitations of the mind, these vrittis as they are called, should be somehow or the other subdued by persistence – intense persistence, which cannot be possible unless you actually love that which you are asking for.
+But, abhyāsa vairāgyābhyāṁ tannirodhaḥ (Y.S.
+1.12): These agitations of the mind, these vrittis as they are called, should be somehow or the other subdued by intense persistence, which cannot be possible unless you actually love that which you are asking for.
 If your love is half-hearted, if there is a doubt about God's benedictions upon you, if you do not know what is going to happen in your realisation of God, then the intensity will come down.
 If you are not sure that you are going to succeed, how will you wage a battle?
-If in the beginning you have diffidence – “I don’t know whether I will win or not” – this kind of war is no war.
+If in the beginning you doubt whether you will win or not, then this kind of war is no war.
 You have to go with the confidence that you are going to win.
 Then the strength also emerges.

 The degrees to which I made reference in our concept of God also apply to us in our process of meditation.
 Everyone has to pass through all these degrees.
 In the Upanishads and the Bhagavadgita, sometimes we are told that various stages have to be passed through until we reach God, especially when, as the scriptures tell us, we pass through the stages during the northern course of the sun—the uttaramarga, as it is called.
-And finally, after fourteen or fifteen stages of ascent, we reach Brahmaloka and the Supreme Brahman.
-This is what is told us in the Gita as well as in the Upanishads.
-But these stages can also be considered as purely psychological, and not necessarily take immense time in the natural process.
+Finally, after fourteen or fifteen stages of ascent, we reach Brahmaloka and the Supreme Brahman as is told us in the Bhagavadgita and the Upanishads.
+But these stages can also be considered as purely psychological, and may not necessarily take immense time in the natural process.
 It can be actually a traversing of the soul in the process of time.
-That can be, as it is possible for us to take many births in order that we may get educated in the art of love of God.
-But that is not always essential.
+It is possible for us to take many births in order that we may get educated in the art of the love of God, but taking many births is not always essential.

-I always remember Gurudev Swami Sivanandaji’s saying, “No one can keep his foot on the platform of Rishikesh Railway Station unless he has done many meritorious deeds in the previous birth.
-He will go away from Haridwar itself.
-He will not come this side.”
-You cannot step on the platform of the Rishikesh railway station unless you have done some good deeds.
-It is a holy platform.
-Even the railway station is a very holy place, what to talk of Rishikesh, Mother Ganga’s bank, and the ashram of Sivananda in Muni-ki-Reti, the sands which were trodden by great Masters, sages such as Vyasa, Vasishtha and others.
-Are you not blessed?
-Why do you complain?
 Be happy.
-Not only be happy that you are blessed in the ordinary sense of the term, but you are going to achieve what you want to achieve in this birth itself.
-Do not say, “I don’t know whether it is possible for me or not.”
-If you define yourself in such a foolish way, you will get exactly what you are defining yourself as.
+Not only be happy that you are blessed in the ordinary sense of the term, but that you are going to achieve what you want to achieve in this birth itself.
+Do not say that you do not know whether it is possible for you or not.
+If you define yourself in such a foolish way, you will become exactly what you are defining yourself as.
 Always be positive, confident, and convince yourself that you are fit enough to place yourself before the altar of God.
-If you are fit to be disciples of Swami Sivanandaji Maharaj, you are also fit to be devotees of God.
+If you are fit to be a disciple of Swami Sivanandaji Maharaj, you are also fit to be a devotee of God.

 So let there be a strenuous effort on your part every day to condition your mind in such a way that all your activities in this world, your performances, your duties in any walk of life, have a background of this fundamental thought of God-realisation.
 “Why am I going to a factory every day?
 Why do I work in the office?
 Why do I drudge on in a college or a school?
 Why do I pull a rickshaw?
 What is the matter with me?
 Why do I sell vegetables?
 Why do I have a business?
 It is because I want to realise God in this birth; otherwise, why should I have a business or do anything whatsoever?”
 You are not doing business for money's sake, but because you want to exhaust your prarabdha and wear out all the karmas of the past, and make yourself fit to stand before God, the Justice of the cosmos.

 The world is not always a bondage.
 It is converted into a bondage by your wrong notion of it.
-Vairagya, renunciation, sannyasa, all these terms imply the renunciation of erroneous ideas that we have about the world and people.
-Sannyasa is not rejecting the world and people; it is rejecting the notion that you have got which is incommensurate with the true nature of people, things, and the world outside.
+Vairagya, renunciation, sannyasa—all these terms imply the renunciation of erroneous ideas that we have about the world and people.
+Sannyasa is not rejecting the world and people; it is rejecting this notion of yours which is incommensurate with the true nature of people, things, and the world outside.
 Mentally you can adjust yourself in this fashion and be a true devotee of God Almighty.
 May His divine grace be upon you all.
 May you realise Him in this very birth.